jndizon/Master-Thesis/README.md

 # Master-Thesis

-This repository presents the code used for the masters thesis project, "Investigating correlations between the Western diet pattern, ADHD symptoms, and the gut microbiome composition in 10-year-old Danish children (COPSAC2010)."
+This repository presents the code used for the masters thesis project, "Investigating correlations between ADHD symptoms, the Western diet pattern, and the gut microbiome in Danish children: A cross-sectional study with the COPSAC2010 cohort."
 This thesis was carried out from November 2024 to June 2025 for the completion of the MSc Human Nutrition at the University of Copenhagen.
-It is a data exploration study investigating correlations between ADHD, diet patterns, and the gut microbiome composition in 10-year-old Danish children.
+It is a data exploration study investigating correlations between ADHD symptoms, diet patterns, and the gut microbiome composition in 10-year-old Danish children.
 The data is collected from the Copenhagen Prospective Studies on Asthma in Childhood (COPSAC2010) project.

 # Description of input data
 The code requires multiple input dataframes not publically avaialable.
 For all dataframes, samples are rows.
 Further information is available in the R scripts.